sergiocarracedo/blog/source/_posts/2020/my-favourite-youtube-channels-2020.md

 cover: /images/youtube2020.jpg
 ---

-In 2018, I did a list of my {% post_link Mis-canales-favoritos-de-YouTube favourite YouTube Channels %} (Spanish), almost 2 years pass after this post and on this time I start to watch new channels and remove or watch less other channels.
+In 2018, I did a list of my {% post_link 2018/Mis-canales-favoritos-de-YouTube favourite YouTube Channels %} (Spanish), almost 2 years pass after this post and on this time I start to watch new channels and remove or watch less other channels.

 This year I classified the videos by topic (as I did last year), and I added an emoji code: